Flippchen/mini-projects/README.md

 This is a simple application that visualizes different LiDAR Setups in comparison to each other.
 Used for Formula Student Teams.
 ### 13. PDF Splitter
 This is a simple application that splits a PDF file into multiple PDF files.
 Just defines categories and colors and the application will split the PDF file.
+### 14. Reinforced Learning with OpenAI Gym
+This is a simple application that uses OpenAI Gym to train and test a model to play the CartPole game.